Interested in seeing more of Nepal? Here’s some of the Best Day trips from Kathmandu to keep you busy my wonder friends!

 In Nepal, the name Durbar Square is used to describe squares that are located in front of a palace (think of them as the Plaza de Armas of Latin America cities) so don’t be surprised to find out that there’s 3 of them within Kathmandu itself.

-Note: Foreigners have to pay an entrance fee to each of the Durbar Squares of Nepal and sometimes the price can be as high as 10 USD rupees per square (by comparison, the Monkey Temple and Boudhanath Stupa are 2 USD each).
+Note: Foreigners have to pay an entrance fee to each of the Durbar Squares of Kathmandu and sometimes the price can be as high as 10 USD rupees per square (by comparison, the Monkey Temple and Boudhanath Stupa are 2 USD each).
 The money goes towards the restoration of the buildings affected by the 2015 Earthquake so you better contribute instead of trying to sneak in.

 Nepal’s Durbar Squares are a good place to learn about Nepal’s rich history, that’s for sure but if you’re looking for the best square for photos, your answer lies in the Taumadhi Square of Bhaktapur.